nianiolang/nianiolang.github.io/json-ptd_intro.md

 ## Introduction to json-ptd technology

-The json-ptd technology allows for JSON validation using a defined type.
+The json-ptd technology allows for JSON validation using a predefined type.

-After reading this documentation, you will be able to define own json-ptd type.
+After reading this documentation, you will be able to define your own json-ptd type.

 ### json-ptd example

-Let's try to utilize the `invoice_type` as the example.
-Below is an example of an invoice defined using JSON.
+Let's try to utilize an invoice as an example.
 ```json
 {
     "number" : "101/01/2023",